 The purpose of this program is to promote the health and welfare of Colorado’s low-income seniors by providing access to dental care to individuals age 60 and over who are not eligible for dental services under any other dental health care program, such as Health First Colorado (Colorado's Medicaid Program).

-The Colorado State Medical Assistance and Services Advisory Council exists to improve and maintain the quality of the Medicaid Program by contributing specialized knowledge and experience and providing a two-way channel of communication with the individuals, organizations, and institutions in the community that provide medical care and services.
+The Colorado State Medical Assistance and Services Advisory Council exists to improve and maintain the quality of Health First Colorado (Colorado's Medicaid Program) by contributing specialized knowledge and experience and providing a two-way channel of communication with the individuals, organizations, and institutions in the community that provide medical care and services.
 State Medical Assistance and Services Advisory Council meetings are open to the public.

 Learn more about the State Medical Assistance and Services Advisory Council